alterNERDtive/EDDiscovery-wiki/Configuration-Options.md

 # Developer

-* -appfolder : Use this folder instead of EDDiscovery in the <users>/appdata/local folder.
+* -Appfolder : Use this folder instead of EDDiscovery in the <users>/appdata/local folder.
 This can be used to separate the data bases of different commanders if required.
 Not needed for multi commander use.
 Mostly its for debug purposes.

-* -userdbpath: Use this path for the user data base instead of the default appfolder/EDDUser.sqlite file.
+* -Userdbpath: Use this path for the user data base instead of the default appfolder/EDDUser.sqlite file.

-* -systemsdbpath: Use this path for the systems data base instead of the default appfolder/EDDSystem.sqlite file.
+* -Systemsdbpath: Use this path for the systems data base instead of the default appfolder/EDDSystem.sqlite file.

-* -olddbpath: Use this path for the old ED Discovery data base (pre 2.2) instead of the default appfolder/EDDSystem.sqlite file.
+* -Olddbpath: Use this path for the old ED Discovery data base (pre 2.2) instead of the default appfolder/EDDSystem.sqlite file.

 * -Tracelog : Do a tracelog even when debugging.